edjw/get-youtubethumbnails/README.md

 It works with URLs at these YouTube addresses: <code>https://www.youtube.com</code>, <code>https://youtube.com</code>, <code>https://youtu.be</code>, and <code>https://youtube-nocookie.com</code>.

 When you submit a YouTube URL, you get back the image, a link to that image, and the original height and width of that image (even if it's scaled down on your screen size).
+You can also download the image with a YouTube play logo overlaid on the top.

 ## Use cases